DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/08expensivewebsitethickinterface.md

 ...

-# Expensive website, thick interface
+# Expensive Website, Thick Interface

 Even though web infrastructures are built in parallel with human needs for language and communication, the interfaces don’t exactly host a